bklingler84/hello-world/README.md

 - Start and manage a new branch
 - Make changes to a file and push them to GitHub as commits
 - Open and merge a pull request

+I completed a MBA in 5/18 and a coding boot camp in 12/18.
+I am currently at Apple working on a SWE team in iPhone Product Operations until 6/19.